 Why we switched from Red meat to Salmon?

 In our family, we mostly used to eat chicken, a little red meat, eggs, and a whole lot of fresh vegetables.
 Hubby used to love chicken and barbecue smoked meat.
 But he switched over from red meat to strictly fish for the last year.
 He chose to stick with salmon in particular.
-Due to his lifestyle, the doctor recommended including healthy fat in his diet that will improve metabolism and reduce the high cholesterol levels.
+Due to his lifestyle, the doctor recommended including healthy fat in his diet that will improve metabolism and reduce high cholesterol levels.
 It is also suggested to improve his eye health.

-One 3 oz of Salmon fillet is enough to give you 2.2 grams of omega -3 fatty acids.
+One 3 oz of Salmon fillet is enough to give you 2.2 grams of omega-3 fatty acids.
 Plus it does not contain as much mercury as other fish.
 So it is safer to eat twice a week.

 Switching from red meat was also an easier choice because the cost of meat was getting too expensive.
 We were buying the organic kind from the Big Box store and it was still getting too expensive.
-When we heard the effect of red meat on health, it was an easy decision to quit red meat altogether.
+When we heard about the effect of red meat on health, it was an easy decision to quit red meat altogether.

 So, over the last year, I have been perfecting the Salmon recipe.
-And today, I present to you, an easy peasy curry recipe.
+And today, I present to you, an easy-peasy curry recipe.

 Salmon Curry Healthy Ingredients: